Aniket-Subudh1/auto-email-sender/auto-email-sender/README.md

     },
 };

-// Specify the column indices (0-based indexing) const emailColumnIndex = 0; // Column containing email addresses
-const nameColumnIndex = 1;  // Column containing names

-// Initialize the AutoEmailSender with the Excel file, SMTP config, and column indices const emailSender = new AutoEmailSender('path/to/your/excel/file.xlsx', smtpConfig, emailColumnIndex, nameColumnIndex);
+// Initialize the AutoEmailSender with the Excel file, SMTP config, and column names const emailSender = new AutoEmailSender('path/to/your/excel/file.xlsx', smtpConfig, 'Email', 'Name');

 // Set the subject and path to the HTML template const subject = 'Your Email Subject';
 const templatePath = 'path/to/email_template.html';

-// Send an email for a specific row (0-based index) emailSender.sendEmailForRow(0, subject, templatePath);
+// Send emails for all rows in the specified columns emailSender.sendEmailsForColumn(subject, templatePath);
 ```

 ### Step 4: Run Your Script